Dr. Qiyu (Jason) Zhang

 Jason Zhang's website

-Jason Q. Zhang is an Associate Professor and Department Chair of Marketing at the Sellinger School of Business, Loyola University Maryland.
+Jason Q. Zhang is the chair and associate professor of the marketing department at the Sellinger School of Business, Loyola University Maryland.
 He holds a doctoral degree in business administration (concentrated in marketing) and master's and bachelor's degrees in statistics and finance.
-His research focuses on marketing strategies and analytics in various business contexts, including social media, brand failure, CRM, ROI of marketing, and corporate social responsibility.
+His research focuses on marketing strategies and analytics in various business contexts, including social media, branding, ROI of marketing, and corporate social responsibility.
 His work has appeared in premier academic journals and received recognition from leading research institutions, such as Marketing Science Institute, the Wharton School at the University of Pennsylvania, and the Lattanze Center of Information Management Systems.
 Prior to joining Loyola, Jason taught at the University of Georgia.
 Before that, he worked as a management consultant.
 Presently, Jason teaches marketing management, services marketing, and strategy courses at the undergraduate, graduate, and executive levels.
 He also regularly teaches doctoral and executive classes overseas with a particular interest in China.
-His teaching has won him several awards, including EMBA Teacher of the Year.
-His classes also enjoyed appearance in the popular press including the Baltimore Sun.
+His teaching and executive training has won him numerous awards, including the EMBA Teacher of the Year (three times) and the University’s and Dean’s Teaching Excellence Awards.
+His graduate classes also enjoyed appearance in the popular press including the Baltimore Sun.

 Ph.D., University of Georgia